What is a Pediatric Heart Murmur?

 Our pediatrician heard a murmur in our child and has recommended that we see a pediatric cardiologist.
 What happens next?

 Most murmurs can be categorized into one of the above two categories with a careful evaluation by a pediatric cardiologist.
-The physician will ask a number of questions about your child's growth, development, frequency of illnesses, and family history of heart disease.
+The doctor will ask questions about your child's growth, development, illnesses, and family history of heart disease.

 We have been told that our child has an innocent murmur.
-Could this become a problem as he or she grows up?
+Could this become a problem as they grow up?

 How common are innocent heart murmurs in children?

 Innocent murmurs are very common!
-Some pediatric cardiologists estimate a heart murmur can be heard in 90 percent of children with anatomically normal hearts between the ages of 4-7 years.
+Some pediatric cardiologists estimate a heart murmur can be heard in 90% of children with anatomically normal hearts between the ages of 4-7 years.

 What if my child has a murmur that is not innocent?

 Other murmurs are due to narrowing or leaking of one of the valves of the heart, however this may be mild.
-Many children with structural heart disease lead normal active lives, get married, and have children.
+Many children with structural heart disease lead normal active lives through adulthood.